tailcallhq/tailcall/src/cli/llm/prompts/infer_arg_name.md

-Given the sample schema of a GraphQL type suggest 5 meaningful argumnent names for it accoding to the base parent field name and each argument's type.
+Given the sample schema of a GraphQL type suggest {{count}} idiomatic GraphQL argument names for it according to the base parent field name and each argument's type.
 The name should be concise and preferably a single word.

 Example Input: